FAQ

 -

-Due to incompatibilities with the SCSI standard in old UltraSatan firmwares using firmware version 1.20 or newer is required.
+Using firmware version 1.30 or newer is required.
 Also note that the UltraSatan ignores the write protection switch setting.

 Just like for any device with removable media, for the UltraSatan the settings for removable media, which can be configured with HDDRUTIL, are relevant.